your answers to some of the questions that people asked regarding following

 Christian communities can easily become divided by individuals who challenge

-tradition by following their own feelings about theology and all the while
+tradition by following their own feelings about their self-interests and all

 Saint Paul had to contend with

-these factions and divisions as a way of Christian life; in fact, he had
+these factions and divisions as a constant problem of Christian life; in fact,

-to direct much of his writing to resolving community disputes.
-Moreover,
+he had to direct much of his writing to resolving community disputes based upon

 in later generations, full-blown heresies, such as Arianism, developed.
 All